DamianS1987/simplePageLoader/README.md

     animDurationOnResolve: 3000
     };

-simply pass the options object to the init method.
+simply pass the options objject to the init method.

 E.g.: